 Samuel Johnson (1709-1784)

 Samuel Johnson, author, lexicographer and wit, was one of Britain’s leading literary figures in the 18th century.
-Johnson was the author of the Dictionary of the English Language, Rasselas and Lives of the Poets.
+Johnson was the author of The Rambler, the Dictionary of the English Language, Rasselas and The Lives of the Poets.
 He also edited and was a commentator on Shakespeare’s plays.

 By the time of his death, Johnson was acknowledged as one of the most influential figures in English literature.
 The years from approximately 1755 to 1784 are often referred to as the Age of Johnson.

 He was born the son of Michael and Sarah Johnson in Lichfield, a cathedral city in the Midlands, on 18 September 1709 (7 September old style).
 His father was a bookseller whose circumstances fluctuated and the family was never financially secure.
 He was a sickly child, who had smallpox and scrofula, and was left with the effects of childhood illness throughout his adult life.
 Johnson was often afflicted by bouts of melancholy.
 He was a brilliant young scholar and attended Pembroke College, Oxford, but was forced to leave without a degree when money ran out.

 On a happier note he married Elizabeth (‘Tetty’) Porter in 1735.
 His attempt to start his own school at Edial near Lichfield failed and, along with a former pupil, one David Garrick, he set off for London to seek his fortune as a writer.